AyisdraYsavrai/Curio-Organizer/README.md

                 will build the curio in question.
                 NOTE: FOR THIS TO WORK, YOU NEED THE masterCurios.lua FILE.
                 PUT THIS FILE WHEREVER YOU PUT THE PLUGIN.

-        CurioRubber:
-                Using CRUB [SINGLE] <pattern> will show a list of curios matching via IG CURIOS ALL [<pattern>], and give a button to click to start the rubbing.
-If you use the SINGLE word, the rubber will only rub doubles of your <pattern>
-                **use rubber at own risk.**

         CurioInfo
         	Using CINFO <curio|collection> will display the pieces in curio, or show